aptech/gsoop/README.md

 ## Configuration ##

-There are a few things necessary to take care of before starting development.

 The API will look for the `MTENGHOME13` environment variable.
 This will be the location the engine was extracted to (i.e. `C:\mteng13` on Windows, `/home/user/mteng13` on Linux)